 Health during childhood is powerfully linked with social factors such as the income and education levels of a child's family and his or her racial or ethnic group.
-This snapshot of children ages 17 years or younger in Nebraska shows that:
+This snapshot of children ages 17 years or younger in Alaska shows that:

-- Two fifths of Nebraska's children live in poor or near-poor households, nearly two fifths live in middle-income households and nearly one fourth live in higher-income households. - Approximately one fourth of children in Nebraska live in households where no one has education beyond high school, two fifths live with at least one person who has attended but not completed college and one third live with at least one college graduate. - Three fourths of Nebraska's children are non-Hispanic white, 12 percent are Hispanic and 6 percent are non-Hispanic black.
+- Nearly one third of Alaska's children live in poor or near-poor households, 41 percent live in middleincome households and 29 percent live in higherincome households. - One fourth of children in Alaska live in households where no one has education beyond high school, more than two fifths live with at least one person who has attended but not completed college and one third live with at least one college graduate. - More than half of Alaska's children are non-Hispanic white, 15 percent are American Indian or Alaska Native, 7 percent are Hispanic, 3 percent are non-Hispanic black and 19 percent are in another or more than one racial or ethnic group (includes children who are multiracial or Asian).